b0bh00d/Newsroom/README.md

 having the highest position.
 If you have one with a "finish" trigger ahead of one with "error", and both keywords appear in the same Headline text, the stylesheet for "finish" will be used and not "error".
-Plan your styles and their relationships to one another carefully.
+Plan your styles and their relationships to one another accordingly.

 Series can be created by double-clicking on the "Default" series to rename it.
 There is always a "Default" Series to capture all newly added Stories, so